Jesse Spencer

 Jesse Gordon Spencer (born 12 February 1979) is an Australian actor and musician.
-He is best known for his roles as Billy Kennedy on the Australian soap opera Neighbours (1994–2000, 2005, 2022), Robert Chase on the American medical drama House (2004–2012) and Captain Matthew Casey on the American drama Chicago Fire (2012–2021).
+He is known for his roles as Billy Kennedy on the Australian soap opera Neighbours (1994–2000, 2005, 2022), for which he was nominated for two Logie Awards, Dr. Robert Chase on the American medical drama House (2004–2012) and Captain Matthew Casey on the American drama Chicago Fire (2012–2024).

 Early life

-Spencer was born in Melbourne on 12 February 1979 to Rodney Spencer, a radiologist, and Robyn Spencer, who were founders of the Australians Against Further Immigration political party, and would both later contest the 1998 federal election for One Nation.
+Jesse Gordon Spencer was born in Melbourne on 12 February 1979, the son of Robyn and radiologist Rodney Spencer.
+His parents were the founders of the Australians Against Further Immigration party and later contested the 1998 Australian federal election for the Pauline Hanson's One Nation party.

-He is one of four siblings.
-Spencer has two older brothers: Tarney Spencer, an oculoplastic surgeon, and Luke Spencer, an orthopaedic surgeon.
-His younger sister, Polly Spencer, is an anaesthetist.
-Growing up, he attended Canterbury Primary School, Malvern Central School, and the private Scotch College.
+Spencer attended Canterbury Primary School, Malvern Central School and Scotch College.
 While there, he auditioned for the long-running soap opera Neighbours.
-He completed his VCE and had gained a place at Monash University but deferred to pursue acting.
+He completed his VCE and gained a place at Monash University but deferred to pursue acting.

 Career

 Acting

 Spencer starred as Billy Kennedy in the Australian soap opera Neighbours from 1994 to 2000.
 He later reprised his role in 2005, in an episode celebrating the show's 20th anniversary.
 His character was the son of long-term iconic Ramsay Street residents Dr. Karl Kennedy and Susan Kennedy.

-After his time on Neighbours he co-starred in films such as Winning London with the Olsen Twins, Uptown Girls and Swimming Upstream.
+After his time on Neighbours, he co-starred in films such as Winning London with the Olsen twins, Uptown Girls and Swimming Upstream.

 Spencer starred as intensive care specialist and surgeon Dr. Robert Chase on the Fox medical drama House from 2004 to 2012.
 He played Chase for the show's entire run, becoming the second longest-serving member of the title character's team.

-Spencer starred as firefighter Matthew Casey in the NBC drama Chicago Fire from 2012 to 2021.
+Spencer starred as firefighter Captain Matthew Casey in the NBC drama Chicago Fire from 2012 to 2021.

-In 2022 it was confirmed that Spencer would return to Neighbours as part of the series finale.
+In 2022, it was confirmed that Spencer would return to Neighbours as part of the series finale.

+In 2024, Spencer was confirmed as part of the cast for Disney+ series Last Days of the Space Age.